• Skip to main content

 BA (English), Dip Ed, GAICD

-Ms Karen Brown is Non-Executive Chair at Cannings Purple.
-She brings experience in senior commercial, business directorship, strategic communications and government.
+Ms Karen Brown is Non-Executive Chair at Purple, Chair of Lotterywest and Presiding Member of Healthway.
+She brings experience in senior commercial, business directorship, media, strategic communications and government.

-Ms Brown worked at both State and Federal Government levels, serving as senior policy and media advisor to the Leader of the Opposition and Chief of Staff in the Office of WA Senator Chris Evans, Leader of the Government in the Senate.
+Ms Brown worked at both State and Australian Government levels, serving as senior policy and media advisor to the Leader of the Opposition and Chief of Staff in the Office of the Leader of the Government in the Senate.

 South Metropolitan Health Service Board Member Colin Murphy